SallaApp/twilight-vscode-extension/README.md

 ### 📍 Features

+Salla's twilight theme engine has a range of rich features that includes:

 <br>

-- 🎨 Code Intellesense
+- Intellesense suggestions for the JS Web Components
-- ⌨️ Syntax Auto-completion
+- Syntax Auto-completion
-- 🏷 Featured Snippets
+- Featured Snippets
-- 🕸 Full-fledged Salla Web Components

 <p align="right">(<a href="#top">back to top</a>)</p>